zishankhan-dot/EEG_Classification/README.md

 # EEG Motor Imagery Classifier

-> Classifying imagined left vs right hand movement from EEG signals using the PhysioNet dataset — with a live Streamlit demo app.
+> Classifying imagined left vs right hand movement from EEG signals using the PhysioNet dataset - with a live Streamlit  app.

 ---